-You may notice that we’re working with a new platform called Tipalti.
-Moving forward, we’ll exclusively use Tipalti to collect and securely store all your tax and payout information.
-The Creative Market Support Team will continue to be your resource for any and all payout questions.
+The Creative Market tax and payout system is built on a platform called Tipalti, which collects and securely stores all your tax and payout information.
+However, the Creative Market Support Team will continue to be your resource for any and all payout questions.

 Will I need to register with Tipalti?

-Registration will take place through the Creative Market platform, and you will not need to create a username or password with Tipalti.
+Registration takes place through the Creative Market platform; you will not need to create a username or password with Tipalti.

 What information will I need do I need to gather to complete my tax form and provide my payout details?

-This will change based on your country and filing status, but you should have the following information on hand when providing your information:
+This will vary based on your country and filing status, but in general, you should have the following information on hand when completing your tax form:

-- Taxpayer Identification Number (Keep reading this guide for more details.)
+- Taxpayer Identification Number (See this section for more details.)

 - Physical Address

 - Banking or PayPal Information

 You have between the first and last day of the month to request a payout.
 Requests must be made by 11:59 pm Central Time on the last day of the month.
 We'll begin processing your payout after the first five business days of the first day of the following month.